 As a highly respected member of the dental team, your most important role will be educating patients in maintaining their own oral health.
 You are the teacher, the motivator and the salesman that will help them establish and maintain proper oral care.
 Certainly you will take satisfaction from the daily patient care you deliver, such as when you see a patient who has suffered from chronic oral disease return with healthy teeth and gums because of your clinical skill, mentoring and guidance.
 But the real satisfaction will come from the personal and professional relationships you will develop with your patients and colleagues.
 As a dental hygienist, you are the most important spokesperson for oral health in the dental practice.
 Dental Hygienist is listed by US News and World Report as No. 5 among America’s 100 Best Jobs.

 Dental Hygiene is also among the fastest-growing professions in the country.
 The U.S. Bureau of Labor Statistics estimates that the number of Licensed Dental Hygienists will increase by 37,400 jobs from 2014 through 2024, a 19 percent increase.
+Ongoing research linking oral health to general health will continue to spur demand for preventive dental services, which are provided by dental hygienists.
 In order to become a dental hygienist, students must graduate from a CODA accredited dental hygiene program, pass the written National Board Dental Hygiene Exam, pass a state accepted clinical exam and (in most states) pass a law and ethics or jurisprudence exam.